 Additionally, taking the opportunity to have your ducts investigated can reveal whether or not your home has air leaking.
 Air leaks are a large contributor to indoor air pollution and sky high energy bills, as the air pushed through the ductwork is also being released outside.
 Removing debris, cobwebs, and gunk build up can increase the airflow and efficiency of your home.
 In extreme cases, homeowners have seen a 40% increase of system efficiency following a professional cleaning.

-At Clean Crawls, we believe that keeping your indoor air safe and your home energy efficient is incredibly important.
+We believe that keeping your indoor air safe and your home energy efficient is incredibly important.
 In fact, we recently were honored by the PSE for contributing time and energy into educating our customers about ways to keep their homes healthy and efficient.

 Contact our office for additional information on possible energy rebates, cleaning and air sealing services, or even just advice on how to best keep your home and family healthy.
 We would love to hear from you.